ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Send on Active Open: InitiateWithSend {#initiate-and-send}

-For application-layer protocols where the Connection initiator also sends the first message, the InitiateWithSend() action combines Connection initiation with a first Message sent:
+For application-layer protocols where the Connection initiator also sends the first Message, the `InitiateWithSend` action combines Connection initiation with a first Message sent:

 ~~~
 Connection := Preconnection.InitiateWithSend(messageData, messageContext?, timeout?)
 ~~~

-Whenever possible, a messageContext should be provided to declare the Message passed to InitiateWithSend as "safely replayable" using the `safelyReplayable` property.
+Whenever possible, a messageContext should be provided to declare the Message passed to `InitiateWithSend` as "safely replayable" using the `safelyReplayable` property.
 This allows the Transport Services system to make use of 0-RTT establishment in case this is supported by the available protocol stacks.
-When the selected stack(s) do not support transmitting data upon connection establishment, InitiateWithSend is identical to Initiate() followed by Send().
+When the selected stack(s) do not support transmitting data upon connection establishment, `InitiateWithSend` is identical to `Initiate` followed by `Send`.

-Neither partial sends nor send batching are supported by InitiateWithSend().
+Neither partial sends nor send batching are supported by `InitiateWithSend`.

-The Events that may be sent after InitiateWithSend() are equivalent to those that would be sent by an invocation of Initiate() followed immediately by an invocation of Send(), with the caveat that a send failure that occurs because the Connection could not be established will not result in a SendError separate from the EstablishmentError signaling the failure of Connection establishment.
+The events that may be sent after `InitiateWithSend` are equivalent to those that would be sent by an invocation of `Initiate` followed immediately by an invocation of `Send`, with the caveat that a send failure that occurs because the Connection could not be established will not result in a `SendError` separate from the `EstablishmentError` signaling the failure of Connection establishment.

 ### Priority and the Transport Services API  {#priority-in-taps}